learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 shows there is one remaining avocado at $3.00 and a count of _2_ discounted avocados.

-As we want to be consistent in the way our data is structured, each item in the consolidated cart should include the price of _one_ of that item.
-Even though the coupon states $5.00, since there are 2 avocados, the price is listed as $2.50.
+Note: we want to be consistent in the way our data is structured, so each item in the consolidated cart should include the price of _one_ of that item.
+For example, even though the coupon states $5.00—because there are 2 avocados—the price is listed as $2.50.

 ### Write the `apply_clearance` Method